B-cos/B-cos-v2/TRAINING.md

 > **Warning**
 >
 > The batch size in the config is the batch size per GPU and **NOT** the total effective batch size.
+> We mention how many GPUs we used in the configs, and below in the [Reproducing the results](#reproducing-the-results) section.

 ## Training
 As mentioned earlier, we use [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/) for training.
 The trainer is in [`bcos/training/trainer.py`](bcos/training/trainer.py).
+The trainer essentially consists of a general purpose [`LightningModule`](https://lightning.ai/docs/pytorch/stable/api/pytorch_lightning.core.LightningModule.html) for training classification models called [`ClassificationLitModel`](bcos/training/trainer.py#L26).
+The `ClassificationLitModel` class essentially wraps around some classification model (via our config system) and implements the necessary methods for training via PyTorch Lightning.
+For more details, see [`bcos/training/trainer.py`](bcos/training/trainer.py).

 To run training, you can use [`train.py`](train.py) or [`run_with_submitit.py`](run_with_submitit.py).